CharukaP/Reinforcement_Learning/README.md

 Furthermore, two different initiation steps carried out in order to analyze results.
 This will let the reader a better understanding of the performance of algorithm.

-	Same starting mean for all the episodes (Randomly generated mean with seed=100) Same mean for each bandit different value for each episode (randomly generated ui where u1=u2=u3=u4……..=u10)
+	Same starting mean for all the episodes (Randomly generated mean with seed=100 with different mean value for each bandit) Same mean for each bandit different value for each episode (randomly generated ui for each episode where u1=u2=u3=u4……..=u10)

 Analysis of part 2 can be accessed with Assignment1.2.ipynb file.
 Similarly part 2 can be use to recreate part 1 as well selecting aprpriate parameters in the section.